saskeli/NonogramSolver_TiRa/Documentation/Weekly_report_1.md

 ##Next week

-A lot of coding and creating a dough class diagram/outline.
+A lot of coding and creating a rough class diagram/outline.

 Ideally have a working (very bad) nonogram solver.
 Hopefully able to solve trivial nonograms.